-Most of us are budget conscious.
-Your health insurance premium is one place you can look to start saving money.
+Most of us are budget conscious and like to get value for money.
+Your health insurance premium is one place you can look to start saving money and gain greater value.
 Here are a few ways to lower your health insurance premium:

 Work out what you really need

 Think about your hospital coverage and work out what you really need.
-You may be paying for full coverage — like pregnancy — when you only need the basic services covered.
-Make a list of what has to be covered and then look for a policy that meets those specific needs.
+You may be paying for full coverage — like pregnancy — when you only need the basic hospital services covered.
+Make a list of what you need to be covered for and then look for a policy that meets those specific needs.

 Review your extras

 Extras cover can give you access to all sorts of treatments including Acupuncture, Chinese Medicine and Lifestyle related programs such as Weight Management.
 However, extended extras cover is not cheap.
 To lower your premium cost, your extras cover should reflect your needs.

 Each hospital policy has its own excess for hospital stays usually in the amounts of $0, $250 or $500.
 By agreeing to pay a higher excess on possible hospital stays, you can generally cut your premium cost without reducing your level of cover.
 Find out more about excess.

 Compare your options with our health insurance partner iSelect.
 You can compare premiums and policy features from a range of participating health funds.

 Pay a year’s premium before April